Beyond Grid-Locked Voxels: Neural Response Functions for Continuous Brain Encoding: Introduction

 \section{Introduction}

 A major goal in computational neuroscience is to understand how the human brain maps visual stimuli into neural activity.
 Neural encoding models aim to address this by predicting neural responses-typically measured by fMRI—from visual stimuli.
-These models offer powerful tools for analyzing high-dimensional brain data and probing the representations encoded in the visual \cite{downing2001cortical,epstein1998cortical,gu2022personalized,heeger2002does,kanwisher1997fusiform,naselaris2011encoding,huth2012continuous}. \\ However, the real-world utility of current neural encoding models remains limited.
-Current neural encoding models represent fMRI responses as a 1D vector in $\ R^n$, where n is a subject-specific voxel count. \cite{naselaris2015voxel}\cite{st2018feature}\cite{wang2023better}\cite{yamins2014performance} This discrete formulation has two critical limitations: \textbf{1) Ignoring 3D structure}.
+These models offer powerful tools for analyzing high-dimensional brain data and probing the representations encoded in the visual system ~\citep{downing2001cortical,epstein1998cortical,gu2022personalized,heeger2002does,kanwisher1997fusiform,naselaris2011encoding,huth2012continuous} . \\ However, the real-world utility of current neural encoding models remains limited.
+Current neural encoding models represent fMRI responses as a 1D vector in $\mathbb{R}^n$, where n is a subject-specific voxel count~\citep{naselaris2015voxel, st2018feature, wang2023better, yamins2014performance}.
+This discrete formulation has two critical limitations: \textbf{1) Ignoring 3D structure}.
 By flattening fMRI volumes into 1D vectors, conventional models discard spatial information.
-This removes local context: anatomically adjacent voxels, which are often functionally correlated, are instead treated as independent outputs. \textbf{2)Subject specific.} Each model is tied to the voxel grid of a single subject, making it non-transferable across individuals.
-Because voxel counts differ across brains, the output dimensionality of conventional models—and therefore their architecture—is tied to a single subject.
-As a result knowledge learned from one individual cannot be directly transferred to another, forcing each new subject to require training a separate model from scratch.
+This removes local context: anatomically adjacent voxels, which are often functionally correlated, are instead treated as independent outputs. \textbf{2) Subject specific.} Each model is tied to the voxel grid of a single subject, making it non-transferable across individuals.
+Because voxel counts differ across brains, the output dimensionality of conventional models and their corresponding architectures are tied to a single subject.
+As a result, knowledge learned from one individual cannot be directly transferred to another, forcing each new subject to require training a separate model from scratch.
+Consequently, these models fail to exploit the 3D geometry of brain activity, wasting statistical power and requiring more data to learn accurate mappings.

+These issues are particularly problematic in realistic applications, where data are scarce.
+Unlike large-scale efforts such as NSD ~\citep{allen2022massive}, which collected tens of thousands of trials per subject over a year-long scanning period, most studies can only acquire a few hundred trials per subject due to cost and time constraints.
+Thus, the inefficiencies of discrete neural encoding models are amplified in real-world low-data regimes.
+In short, previous encoding models are \textit{grid-locked}: they can only predict responses at the discrete sampling points they were trained on, for a single subject, and at one resolution.